GLiNER2-PII: Open Source Privacy Filtering with PII Detection

 As AI agents gain access to personal data and the ability to act on it, the risk surface for PII leakage has expanded significantly, and detection needs to keep pace.
 Production deployments require models that are both flexible enough to adapt to different compliance requirements and specific enough to distinguish between closely related entity types.

-GLiNER2-PII meets both of these requirements: 42 fine-grained entity types, zero-shot customization, and deterministic inference in a single forward pass.
+GLiNER2-PII meets both requirements with 42 fine-grained entity types, zero-shot customization, and deterministic inference in a single forward pass, making it one of the best models for PII detection across varied compliance environments.
 On the SPY benchmark, it achieved the highest F1 of any system we evaluated, outperforming OpenAI's Privacy Filter, NVIDIA's GLiNER PII, and two other publicly available detectors.
-Its recall scores, 0.722 on legal documents and 0.681 on medical documents, were also the highest in the comparison, which matters because in redaction, every missed entity is sensitive data left exposed.
+Its recall scores were also the highest in the comparison: 0.722 on legal documents and 0.681 on medical documents.
+In redaction, every missed entity is sensitive data left exposed.

-GLiNER2-PII is now available as an open source model under the Apache 2.0 license, continuing the tradition of our GLiNER models and contributing to the broader effort to make reliable privacy tooling accessible to everyone.
+GLiNER2-PII is available as an open-source model under the Apache 2.0 license, continuing the tradition of our GLiNER models and extending access to reliable privacy tooling for any team that needs it.

 Try GLiNER2-PII in Pioneer

-GLiNER2-PII is now available on for inference on Pioneer.
+GLiNER2-PII, one of the best models for PII detection, is now available for inference on Pioneer.

 Additional resources